 Borrowing from a life insurance policy won’t be reported as an asset on the FAFSA, assuming the money is borrowed after the FAFSA is filed, but the interest merely substitutes for the income that would otherwise have been received.
 The interest is also not deductible.
 Unpaid interest may eventually count as taxable income.

-529 plans that are owned by a grandparent , aunt, uncle and non-custodial parent are not reported as assets on the FAFSA, but distributions count as untaxed income to the beneficiary on a subsequent year’s FAFSA.
+529 plans that are owned by a grandparent, aunt, uncle, and non-custodial parent are not reported as assets on the FAFSA, and starting with the 2024-2025 FAFSA, are not reported as untaxed income to the beneficiary on a subsequent year’s FAFSA.
 The CSS Profile counts all 529 plans that list the student as a beneficiary.

 Trust funds must be reported as assets on the FAFSA, even if access to the principal is restricted.
 The main exception involves a court-ordered trust to pay for future medical expenses of an accident victim.
 Use our Trust Fund Calculator to determine the net present value (NPV) of a trust fund to help you value the trust fund for reporting it as an asset on the FAFSA.